 Define the Scope

-Don't try to outsource everything on day one.
-Start with the most time-consuming tests that offer little human value:
+Avoid attempting to outsource everything on day one.
+Instead, commence with the most time-consuming tests that offer low human value-add:

 - The Non-Regression Tests (NRT): Ideal for automation.